Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 Why Intellect Is A Trusted Clinic For Mental Health Assessments In Singapore

-Recognised by SPS, SRP or
+Recognised by SPS, SRP and

 SAC associations

-Trusted by educators, parents
+Trusted by educators, parents,

 and professionals

-Convenient locations in Singapore with
+Convenient locationsacross Singapore with flexible slots

-Personalised, evidence-based
+Personalised evidence-based

 Intellect supported hundreds of individuals and families to better understand their needs and take the next step forward.